 Avasara Leadership Fellows ("ALF"): ALF Program is a selective, intensive after-school enrichment opportunity designed to meet the needs of able, highly motivated adolescent girls from low-income backgrounds.
 The ALF program will provide a range of opportunities and experiences for selected girls (ALF Fellows) to develop their personal leadership style and achieve academic excellence in the critical years before SSC (Secondary School Certificate) Board Examination.
-ALF introduces cutting edge pedagogy within established curriculum b.
-KHUSHII Foundation - Adapt Impact Education Project
+ALF introduces cutting edge pedagogy within established curriculum

-Duringtheyearunderreview,yourCompanycontributed an amount of ₹ 10 lacs to Avasara Leadership Institute for its program ALF.
+Duringtheyearunderreview, your Company contributed an amount of ₹ 10 lacs to Avasara Leadership Institute for its program ALF.
 Your Company's contribution was utilized for education of 50 students in Grade 9 and Grade 10.